 The competition is judged by 2-3 judges external to BCG, chosen from those accredited by the Photographic Society of Queensland and/or from professional or semi-professional photographers.
 Members compete within their grades (A, AB or B).

-See the Annual Competition Rules document for details of the Rules for the print and DPI Annual Competition.
+See the BCG Annual Competition Print and DPI Rules document for details of the Rules for the Print and DPI Annual Competition.

 The Annual Competition is made up of six Subjects: